AgumaOgwal/100-days-of-code/log.md

 Misc: It appears github is not counting my commits and it shows my name twice.
 I need to investigate and fix this.

+Update: I've edited local git config.
+Hopefully this should be fine now.

 **Link(s) to work**: